metabase/metabase/docs/users-guide/04-asking-questions.md

 ## Next: creating custom questions

-If you have a question that's a bit more involved or specific, you can use the powerful notebook editor to craft a [custom question](custom-questions.md).
+If you have a question that's a bit more involved or specific, you can use the query builder's notebook editor to craft a [custom question](custom-questions.md).

+[datasets]: datasets.md